AlexandrosKaragiannis/nest-app/README.md

 npm run start:prod
 ```

-For now, the api routes can be viewed at
+The Swagger UI can be viewed at
 `http://localhost:3000/api/`